Free Public Computers

 Anyone with access to a laptop computer and wireless capabilities may utilize wireless networks both within and outside of the building.
 Wireless access is free of charge and no passwords are required.
 The wireless network is named Library-Public.
 Library staff can identify if a network has gone offline but are not trained to configure personal computers to access wireless networks.
 There is inherent risk using any public wireless internet connection and the standard advice for mobile users is to install a software Firewall onto your machine and use a high quality anti-virus software with definitions updated daily.
 With that level of protection public wireless internet is usually safe to use.
 The Library, however; is not responsible for any data that is acquired by an outside source.

 The library offers outgoing faxes through the kiosk area by the copier.
 Faxing costs $1.00 per page.
 The library does not accept incoming faxes.
-To receive faxes please use the services offered by USPS store.
+To receive faxes please use the services offered by UPS store.

 The library offers scanning services at no charge through the kiosk area by the copier.